kuber2030/log-viewer/README.md

 mvn spring-boot:run
 ```

-The application will start on `http://localhost:8080`.
+The application will start on `http://localhost:12786`.

 ### Configuration

-- Ensure the log directory is mounted at `/mnt/ldshop/logs`.
+- Ensure the log directory is mounted at `/mnt/your-logs-directory`.
-- You can modify the log directory path in `src/main/resources/application.properties` if needed:
+- You can modify the log directory path in `src/main/resources/application-dev.yaml` if needed:
   ```
-  log.directory=/mnt/ldshop/logs
+  sys:
+  log-directory:
+    - /mnt/your-logs-directory
   ```

 ### Usage